Society Prizes | CNS

 André Barbeau Memorial Prize for Basic Research

 The Canadian Neurological Society invites 'Expanded Abstract' submissions for its two prizes: the Francis McNaughton Memorial Prize for Clinical Research and the André Barbeau Memorial Prize for Basic Research.
 These prizes were designed to encourage neurology trainees to undertake research projects.
-Prizes are awarded for the best submitted expanded, structured abstract, based on work done during neurology residency or in post-residency training.
+Prizes are awarded for the best expanded, structured abstract submitted, based on work done during neurology residency or in post-residency training.

 • The Francis McNaughton and André Barbeau prizes will each consist of: